 Active "mandatory" science

-The Davidson Institute program is aimed at 10th grade students who are not majoring in science and are required to learn “mandatory science”, according to the policy of the Ministry of Education.
-The program exposes students to interesting and extraordinary topics in science through hands-on activities, while installing them with a variety of skills.
+This Davidson Institute program is aimed at 10th- grade students who are not majoring in science and are require to take “mandatory science” classes, to conform with Ministry of Education policy.
+The program exposes the learners to interesting and extraordinary topics in science through hands-on activities, while also teaching them a variety of skills.

-In the “Active Science” program, the active learning concept has been expanded in such a manner that science and technology serve as a social-educational tool for the empowerment of every student; for making room for their personal uniqueness; for developing and building personal confidence and capability; for developing rational thinking skills; and for installing a variety of skills such as, teamwork, communication, inquiry, learning and critical thinking.
+The program applies and expands the active learning concept, using science and technology as a social-educational tool for empowering each student; making room for their individual uniqueness; developing and building their personal confidence and capability; fostering their rational thinking skills; and instilling a variety of skills, such as teamwork, communications, inquiry, learning, and critical thinking.

 The program’s lessons are taught by the school staff, with the academic support of the Davidson Institute, which also supplies the necessary equipment.

 The program is suitable for all students required to take mandatory science, and especially for those who have difficulty with theoretical and frontal studies, such as students of the “Mabar” and “Etgar” tracks.